yogeshjain999/representable/README.md

     end

-== Roar

-Representable was written with REST representations in mind.
-However, it is a generic module for working with documents.
-If you do consider using it for a REST project, check out the {Roar framework}[http://github.com/apotonick/roar], which comes with representers, built-in hypermedia support and more.
-It internally uses Representable and streamlines the process for building hypermedia-driven REST applications.

 == Copyright

-Representable is a heavily simplified fork of the ROXML gem.
+Representable started as a heavily simplified fork of the ROXML gem.
 Big thanks to Ben Woosley for his inspiring work.

-* Copyright (c) 2011 Nick Sutterer <apotonick@gmail.com>
+* Copyright (c) 2011-2013 Nick Sutterer <apotonick@gmail.com>
 * ROXML is Copyright (c) 2004-2009 Ben Woosley, Zak Mandhro and Anders Engstrom.